Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/discussions-faq.md

 If you have missed the opportunity to use the *Notify* function when creating the topic, you can later use the **@mention** (use the *@ sign* and start typing the username) in a message.
 The mentioned users or workspaces will be notified about your message, but will not receive any further notifications for new messages unless they opt to *follow* the topic.

-### How Can I Make Sure I Am Notified of New Answers?
+### How can I make sure I am notified of new answers?

 When you want to make sure *you* are notified of new messages, you need to navigate to a topic, open it and change the button on top to *Following*.
 You will start receiving notifications in the *Notification* center.